HarshKhandelwal1552/Snapchat_filter_using_facial_key_points/README.md

 Here is a blog post for how Adam optimizer works(https://medium.com/@h2knitt/momentum-rmsprop-and-adam-optimizer-5769721b4b19)
 ## Detecting the faces
-I have used 'IP webcam' app to use my mobile camera as web cam I have used haarcascade frontal face classifier to detect multiple faces in the open cv video frames
+I have used 'IP webcam' app to use my mobile camera as web cam.

+I have used haarcascade frontal face classifier to detect multiple faces in the open cv video frames

 ## facial key points detection